A solution is defined as

 On the basis of physical states of solvent and solute can be categorized as solid, liquid and gaseous solutions.

-In solid solutions, solute and solvent are in solid state.
-For example ceramics, and polymer blends.
+In solid solutions, solute and solvent are in the solid-state.
+For example ceramics and polymer blends.
 In liquid solutions, solid, gas or liquid is mixed in a liquid state.
 Gaseous solutions are usually homogenous mixtures of gases like air.
-Depending upon a number of solutions and solute, it can be classified into dilute and concentrated solutions.
+Depending upon the number of solutions and solutes, it can be classified into dilute and concentrated solutions.

 Types of Solutions

-A mixture is composed of two or more substance but they are not chemically combined.
-In contrast, the compound contains various elements which are bonded to each other.
-For instance, consider a mixture of salt that is when salt is dissolved in water it is a mixture but ideally, salts consist of two components namely sodium and chlorine.
+A mixture is composed of two or more substances, but they are not chemically combined.
+In contrast, the compound contains various elements that are bonded to each other.
+For instance, consider a mixture of salt, that is when salt is dissolved in water it is a mixture but ideally, salts consist of two components namely sodium and chlorine.

-Aerated drinks, Salt-water or Sugar water mixtures, fruit juices are some of the examples for solutions.
-Some solutions are heterogeneous in nature and they are termed as suspension.
+Aerated drinks, Salt-water or Sugar water mixtures, and fruit juices are some examples for solutions.
+Some solutions are heterogeneous in nature, and they are termed as suspension.

 Such suspended particles can be seen quite clearly in the solution.
-Hence when a light is passed through such solutions, it scatters in different directions.
-Medicated syrups are one of the finest examples for this.
+Hence, when light is passed through such solutions, it scatters in different directions.
+Medicated syrups are one of the finest examples of this.

 Frequently Asked Questions – FAQs